rapid131/PythonTerminalWordleClone/README.md

 # PythonTerminalWordleClone
-A simple Python terminal program that emulates a Wordle game
+A simple Python terminal program that emulates a Wordle game, requires the termcolor package from https://pypi.org/project/termcolor/ to work